Adhesive bonding of semiconductor wafers

 Adhesive bonding has the advantage of relatively low bonding temperature as well as the absence of electric voltage and current.
-Based on the fact that the wafers are not in direct contact, this procedure enables the use of different substrates, e.g. silicon, glass, metals and other semiconductor materials.
+Because the wafers are not in direct contact, this procedure enables the use of different substrates, such as silicon, glass, metals or other semiconductor materials.

 A drawback is that small structures become wider during patterning which hampers the production of an accurate intermediate layer with tight dimension control.
 Further, the possibility of corrosion due to out-gassed products, thermal instability and penetration of moisture limits the reliability of the bonding process.
 Another disadvantage is the missing possibility of hermetically sealed encapsulation due to higher permeability of gas and water molecules while using organic adhesives.

 Overview

-The adhesive bonding with organic materials, i.e. BCB or SU-8, has simple process properties and the ability to form high aspect ratio micro structures.
+Adhesive bonding with organic materials such as BCB or SU-8 has simple process properties and the ability to form high-aspect ratio micro structures.
 The bonding procedure is based on polymerization reaction of organic molecules to form long polymer chains during annealing.
 This cross-link reaction forms BCB and SU-8 to a solid polymer layer.

 The intermediate layer is applied by spin-on, spray-on, screen-printing, embossing, dispensing or block printing on one or two substrate surfaces.
 The adhesive layer thickness depends on the viscosity, rotational speed and the applied tool pressure.
 The procedural steps of adhesive bonding are divided into the following: